 “Reputable UK providers of these services will have sent their engineers on the P601 BOHS [British Occupational Hygiene Society] approved LEV training course,” says Mattok.
 “If you do not have P601, you have to somehow prove you are competent if challenged by the HSE, which is not easy.”

 Once appointed to examine and test an LEV system, experts at BOFA International commence their routine, which typically focuses on checking the air flow at point of extraction and through the machine.
-If the system is being used for processes such as gluing, the company also checks to see if any VOCs are escaping through the system.
+If the system is being used for processes such as glueing, the company also checks to see if any VOCs are escaping through the system.

 “We firstly check that fume is being captured,” says Mattok.
 “To cite a common failing, we often find that the capture hood for soldering operations is often incorrectly positioned, maybe 0.5 m away rather than the optimum 5-10 cm.
 For this reason, we always advise customers with regard to LEV system best practice.”